harishpatel143/laravel-api-response/README.md

 ```

-**How ever if you want to change the response structure or add any new methods in for that does not exists in our package, You just need override the getResponseStructure in a Custom response class and use that class to the application.**
+**However, if you want to change the response structure or add any new methods in for that does not exist in our package, You just need to create a custom response class and extend **ApiResponse** class.
+Override the **getResponseStructure** in a Custom response class and use that class to the application.**
 ##### e.g.

 ```php